-West Coast icon, Daz Dillinger, got his name from the American Great Depression gangster, John Dillinger.
+West Coast icon Daz Dillinger got his name from the American Great Depression gangster, John Dillinger.

-The 'Sigel' after Beanie came from the 'Jewish Mob' gangster, Bubsy Sigel who was active during the 1920s-1940s in New York.
+The 'Sigel' in Beanie Sigel comes from the Jewish Mob gangster, Bugsy Siegel, who was active during the 1920s-1940s in New York.

-The Queens Gangster rapper, known for his duo with NOREGA, Capone-N-Norega, was named after the boss of the 'Chicago Outfit', and possibly the most well-known gangster of all time, Al Capone.
+The Queens gangster rapper, known for his duo with Noreaga, Capone-N-Noreaga, was named after the boss of the Chicago Outfit and possibly the most well-known gangster of all time, Al Capone.